 Peter Cohan teaches strategy and entrepreneurship to undergraduate and MBA students including courses such as Strategic Problem Solving and Strategic Decision Making.
-He also developed and teaches Foundations of Entrepreneurial Management for undergraduate stransfer students.
+He also developed and teaches Foundations of Entrepreneurial Management for undergraduate transfer students.
 Since May 2002, Cohan has served as an executive-in-residence at Babson, advising teams in their consulting work with companies through Management Consulting Field Experience (MCFE) programs.
 He created and led the Hong Kong/Singapore Start-up Strategy Offshore Elective for MBA students and teaches the Strategy and the CEO Capstone in the evening MBA program.
-For undergraduates, he created and runs the Israel Start-up Strategy Offshore and Portugal/Spain Start-up Strategy Offshore electives for undergraduates.
+For undergraduates, he created and runs the Israel Start-up Strategy and Portugal/Spain Start-up Strategy Offshore electives.
 He has also served as a visiting professor at Barcelona's EADA.

 Cohan began his career at Index Systems, a management consulting firm founded by several MIT professors.
 While there he worked with James A. Champy, co-author (with former MIT professor, Michael Hammer) of Reengineering the Corporation (HarperBusiness, 1993).
 Following business school, Cohan worked at The Monitor Company, a strategy consulting firm co-founded by Harvard Business School professor Michael E. Porter.
 Cohan then worked in strategic planning at Bank of Boston and in the Finance Department of Liberty Mutual.